 Box 14 must state your share of all of the practice partnership expenses derived from the practice accounts, for example, staff salaries, administrative expenses, drugs.
-Exclude expenses that are disallowed for tax purposes; some examples are depreciation, entertaining.
+Exclude expenses that are disallowed for tax purposes, for example depreciation, entertaining.
 Capital allowances claimed on practice assets such as computer equipment and furniture should be included.